pvcraven/web-development-class/source/semester_1/01_HTML/01_text_editors/text_editors.rst

 wants you to work in a "project" that manages lots of text files, it is an IDE.

+The TLDR: We need a text editor.
+I'm recommending a free program called Sublime, or a pay-for program called CSS HTML Validator.

 Text Editors
 ------------

+These are some of the most popular text-editors in use for web development.

 CSE Validator
 ^^^^^^^^^^^^^